Materials-Consortia/providers/README.md

 - `<version>`: every released version of the OPTiMaDe specification gets a subdirectory organized to confirm with the URLs as defined for an OPTiMaDe base url.
 The `<version>/links/index.html` is a symbolic link to `src/<version>/providers.json`.

 To update the list of providers, please file a pull-request against the repository.
-A PR MUST update ALL provider.json files `src/<version>/providers.json`.
+This pull-request MUST update ALL the provider.json files `src/<version>/providers.json`.
-This updates the current list of providers for implementations of all versions of the OPTiMaDe protocol.
+This way, the current list of providers is updated for implementations across all versions of the OPTiMaDe protocol.